 The review also found that the Plan had many duplications and/or conflicts with the Regional Water and Land Plan.
 To resolve these issues, the recommendation was to replace the existing Plan with a second generation plan.

 The Regional Council is currently implementing the National Policy Statement for Freshwater Management and has divided the region into nine Water Management Areas.
 The Regional Council will engage with the community to develop limits and values for each of the Water Management Areas.

 The Tarawera River will begin this process in 2018.
 As the limits and values will have an impact on the contents of the Plan, work on the second generation plan has been delayed until the community involvement process has started in 2018.

 The Regional Plan for the Tarawera River Catchment – Review Summary Report summarises the findings of the review and sets out recommendations for the new plan.

-From November 2010 a compendium document Ngā Whakaaetanga-ā-Ture ki Te Taiao ā Toi (Statutory Acknowledgements in the Bay of Plenty) to the operative Bay of Plenty Regional Policy Statement and regional plans is available.
+The Ngā Whakaaetanga-ā-Ture ki Te Taiao ā Toi (Statutory Acknowledgements in the Bay of Plenty) is a compendium document to be read as an attachment to a nd in conjunction with the Operative Tarawera River Catchment Plan including proposed regional plan or policy statement, and any variation or change notified by the Bay of Plenty Regional Council.
 Check out the Statutory Acknowledgements webpage for more information.